junxit/us-congress-bills-110/metadata.md

 - 2007-03-21 — The previous question was ordered pursuant to the rule. (consideration: CR H2765)
 - 2007-03-21 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question of adoption of amendments which had been debated earlier and on which further proceedings had been postponed.
 - 2007-03-21 — WORDS TAKEN DOWN - During the course of debate, exception was taken to certain words used and a demand was made to have the words taken down.
 Subsequently, the words were reported to the Committee of the Whole and the Chair announced that the Committee would rise.
+- 2007-03-23 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.